silicon-heaven/shv-doc/src/rpcmethods/broker.md

 automatically and thus knowledge about broker is required for clients wanting to receive signals.

-The call to `.app:ls("broker")` can be used to identify application as being a broker.
+The call to `:ls(".broker")` can be used to identify application as being a broker.

 ## Signals filtering